verdi327/parallel_test_tutorial/README.md

 *These are the configs I am interested in running, yours maybe different*

-Now we need to create a new rake tests that will kick this party off!
+Now we need to create a new rake task that will kick this party off!
 Inside of `lib/taks` directory create a new `.rake` task called `sauce.rake`.
 Add the following:

 ```
 namespace :sauce do